 The DRA Group's values and Code of Conduct set the expected standards of behaviour and establish the foundation of the DRA Group's culture, which is committed to conducting its business with honesty and integrity.
 Anyone who suspects misconduct within the DRA Group is encouraged to speak up as soon as possible, so that the matter can be investigated, and action taken as necessary.
-The Board, Managing Director and Chief Executive Officer and CEO Direct Reports are committed to ensuring that individuals can safely report information about misconduct without fear of reprisal or detrimental treatment and be assured that all reports made under this Standard are treated seriously.
+The Board, Chief Executive Officer and CEO Direct Reports are committed to ensuring that individuals can safely report information about misconduct without fear of reprisal or detrimental treatment and be assured that all reports made under this Standard are treated seriously.

-The Board has adopted a written Speak-Up Policy and Standard (ie a whistleblower policy) to establish the processes and procedures for people to anonymously report suspected misconduct and for the DRA Group to handle and investigate such reports, and take appropriate action in response to proven cases of misconduct.
+The Board has adopted a written Speak-Up Policy and Standard (i.e. a whistleblower policy) to establish the processes and procedures for people to anonymously report suspected misconduct and for the DRA Group to handle and investigate such reports, and take appropriate action in response to proven cases of misconduct.
 Speak-up reports can be made through the dedicated speak-up reporting service, to the Speak-Up Protection Officer, or senior executives, human resources staff and an internal auditor either by phone, email or in-person.
-The Speak-Up Standard (clause 10) requires speak-up reports to be reported to the Audit and Risk Committee (or other relevant Board Committees according to the nature of the report) at least quarterly, with reports of bribery or corruption, potential material breaches of a law and complaints of detrimental treatment of disclosers reported immediately to the Chief Financial Officer and the Managing Director and Chief Executive Officer.
+The Speak-Up Standard (clause 10) requires speak-up reports to be reported to the Audit and Risk Committee (or other relevant Board Committees according to the nature of the report) at least quarterly, with reports of bribery or corruption, potential material breaches of a law and complaints of detrimental treatment of disclosers reported immediately to the Chief Financial Officer and the Chief Executive Officer.
 The Board Charter (clause 3) requires material breaches of the DRA Group's Code of Conduct and Anti-Bribery and Corruption Policy, and any other significant matters raised under the Speak-Up Policy, to be escalated to the Board.
+The Speak-Up Standard was updated during the reporting period as part of a periodic review.